symfony/symfony-docs/security.rst

 .. note::

-    The role hierarchy defined in the ``role_hierarchy`` option is static and you cannot override it for example to store a dynamic role hierarchy in the database.
-If you need that, define a custom :doc:`security voter </security/voters>` that looks for the user roles in the database.
+    The role hierarchy defined in the ``role_hierarchy`` option is static and you cannot override it dynamically (for example to store the role hierarchy in a database).
+If you need that, create a custom :doc:`security voter </security/voters>` that looks for the user roles in the database.
+Another solution is to create a service that implements the ``RoleHierarchyInterface`` and inject it into your own ``RoleHierarchyVoter`` service.

 Final Words
 -----------